 There are many fun ways to augment support for Broads and Broadband activities through various fundraising strategies.
-Whether you are contemplating a major annual fundraiser, hosting something on a smaller local scale, or simply aim to increase this year's active dues paying members, please be sure to contact the Grassroots Leadership Director or the national office for the ideas and support to ensure a successful gathering.
+Whether you are contemplating a major annual fundraiser, hosting something on a smaller local scale, or simply aim to increase this year's active dues paying members, please be sure to contact your Regional Coordinator for the ideas and support to ensure a successful gathering.